mathnet/mathnet-numerics/docs/MKL.md

 On Windows it is usually enough to make sure the native libraries are in the same folder as the executable.
-Reference the appropriate NuGet package and set "Copy to Output Directory" for both libMathNetNumercisMKL.dll and libiomp5md.dll to "Copy always", or place the two native DLLs manually into the same directory as your application's executable.
+Reference the appropriate NuGet package and set "Copy to Output Directory" for both libMathNetNumericsMKL.dll and libiomp5md.dll to "Copy always", or place the two native DLLs manually into the same directory as your application's executable.
 There is no need to set the native provider path explicitly.